A guy in Tokyo writing about Japan-related news, local craft beer venues & his tasty beer outings.

 Cheers!

 The most recent stories that caught my eye.
-Visit the News on Japan page for further articles!
-Non-stock images are noted and linked to the source.
+Do visit the News on Japan page for further articles!

 Image via Wikipedia